 Fashion isn’t something I know much about, but it’s all about the aesthetics, yes?
 Japan’s famous kimono, for instance, is flamboyant but minimalistic at once – elegant, too.
 It suits the slight Japanese stature perfectly.
-Interestingly, “kimono” can be translated as “thing to wear”.
-It’s a robe, though, in simple English.
+It’s interesting to note “kimono”, in its translation into English, means, “thing to wear”.
+But it’s a robe, if you’re wondering.

 I may be alone in thinking so, but to me it seems that nothing quite so becomes the Japanese skin as the costumes of Nō theatre [a form of musical drama].
 Of course many are gaudy in the extreme, richly woven of gold and silver.
 But the Nō actor, unlike the Kabuki performer, wears no white powder.
 Whenever I attend the Nō I am impressed by the fact that on no other occasion is the beauty of the Japanese complexion set off to such advantage – the brownish skin with a flush of red that is so uniquely Japanese, the face like old ivory tinged with yellow.
 A robe woven or embroidered in patterns of gold or silver sets it off beautifully, as does a cloak of deep green or persimmon, or a kimono or divided skirt of a pure white, unpatterned material.

 Although it’s changed in Japan in recent years, traditional dress is still very much in place.
 Over in the West, we’ve become accustomed to some women baring all – whether in Hollywood or the music industry, it appears the less you wear the more confident and outgoing you’ll appear.

 Plus, you’ll got all those smoking hot guys due to it, which the logic appears to point at.
 Either that or it’s just chronic narcissism and the desire for self-gratification.